nodejs/node-addon-api/doc/function_reference.md

 # FunctionReference

-FunctionReference is a subclass of [Reference](reference.md), and is equivalent to an instance of `Reference<Function>`.
-This means that a FunctionReference holds a [Function](function.md), and a count of the number of references to that Function.
+`FunctionReference` is a subclass of [Reference](reference.md), and is equivalent to an instance of `Reference<Function>`.
+This means that a FunctionReference holds a [`Function`](function.md), and a count of the number of references to that `Function`.
 When the count is greater than 0, a FunctionReference is not eligible for garbage collection.
-This ensures that the Function will remain accessible, even if the original reference to it is no longer available.
+This ensures that the `Function` will remain accessible, even if the original reference to it is no longer available.
-FunctionReference allows the referenced JavaScript function object  to be called from a native add-on with two different methods: `Call` and `MakeCallback`.
-See the documentation for [Function](function.md) for when `Call` should be used instead of `MakeCallback` and vice-versa.
+`FunctionReference` allows the referenced JavaScript function object  to be called from a native add-on with two different methods: `Call` and `MakeCallback`.
+See the documentation for [`Function`](function.md) for when `Call` should be used instead of `MakeCallback` and vice-versa.

 The `FunctionReference` class inherits its behavior from the `Reference` class (for more info see: [Reference](reference.md)).

 ## Methods

 ### Weak

 Creates a "weak" reference to the value, in that the initial count of number of references is set to 0.

 ```cpp